DmitryNekrasov/kodvent/README.md

 The implementation uses path compression and union by rank optimizations for optimal performance.

+### String Algorithms

+Efficient string matching and analysis functions based on the prefix function and KMP algorithm:

+- **`CharSequence.prefixFunction(): IntArray`** - Computes the prefix function for a character sequence
+  - The prefix function π[i] represents the length of the longest proper prefix that is also a suffix
+  - Fundamental component of the Knuth-Morris-Pratt algorithm
+  - Time complexity: O(n)
+- **`prefixFunction(length: Int, at: (Int) -> T): IntArray`** - Generic version that works with any type of sequence
+  - Works with any elements that can be accessed by index and compared for equality
+  - Useful for pattern matching in non-string sequences
+- **`CharSequence.allIndicesOf(needle: CharSequence, delimiter: Char = '#'): List<Int>`** - Finds all occurrences of a substring
+  - Uses the KMP algorithm for efficient string matching
+  - Time complexity: O(n + m) where n is text length and m is pattern length
+  - Returns all starting indices where the pattern occurs

 ## Installation

 Add the dependency to your project: